jgray1923/Portfolio/README.md

 The consumption csv files are both empty, as the data failed to write out, due to the consumption variable only containing one value, and writing out requires rows.
 This is why I changed consumption into a method within the class in agentframework.py.

 There are also three model output.png files.
+A license file is also included, alongside this ReadMe file.